 A storming season in 2012 saw Sergio Perez promoted to a top drive in 2013.
-The opportunity may have come too early, but the Mexican has been ‘best of the rest’ for the past two seasons.
-Will his 2018 performance grant him another shot with a championship winning team?
+His McLaren opportunity may have come too early, but the Mexican has proven his worth as one of F1’s top-performing midfield drivers.

 |Date of Birth||26th January 1990|

 Sergio Perez was born in Guadalajara, Mexico in 1990.
 The youngest of three siblings, Perez began his karting career aged six, finishing runner-up in a junior category on his first attempt.
 He went on to become the youngest ever winner of that category in 1998.
 Another four karting championship titles later, the Mexican stepped up to single-seaters.